RenewTrack Methodology

 - Basel Committee on Banking Supervision (2023), IRB approach: treatment of expected losses and eligible provisions.

-- WRDS (Wharton Research Data Services), DealScan Syndicated Loans Database.
+- Refinitiv / LSEG, DealScan Syndicated Loans Database.
 Accessed 2026.

 - U.S. Energy Information Administration (2025), Form EIA-860 and EIA-923.